ju-sh/colorviews/README.md

 ## AlphaColor objects

-`AlphaColor` objects can be store colors with alpha value.
+`AlphaColor` objects can be used to store colors with alpha value.

 ### Creating AlphaColor objects
 #### From color name